AVSystem/Anjay/doc/sphinx/source/FirmwareUpdateTutorial/FU4.rst

     and we recommend to have a glance at it.

-Our simplified implementation uses either ``anjay_security_config_from_dm()`` which already returns a pointer to the heap allocated space, or when the fallback to certificates is needed, only literal c-strings are used, thus the lifetime of security configuration in both cases is just right.
+Our simplified implementation uses either ``anjay_security_config_from_dm()`` which caches the buffers inside the Anjay object in a way that is compatible with the firmware update object implementation, or when the fallback to certificates is needed, only literal c-strings are used, thus the lifetime of security configuration in both cases is just right.

 The implementation is presented below.
 Changes made since :doc:`last time <FU2>` are highlighted:

 .. snippet-source:: examples/tutorial/firmware-update/secure-downloads/src/firmware_update.c
-    :emphasize-lines: 11-15, 73-76, 113-146, 153, 169-171
+    :emphasize-lines: 11-12, 106-133, 141, 155-157

     #include "./firmware_update.h"